 The unique taste of roasted garlic

-Umami flavor by roasting garlic
+Umami flavor from roasted garlic

-Are you familiar with the term “umami”?
-It’s one of the five basic tastes, along with sweet, sour, salty, and bitter.
-Umami is often described as savory or meaty, and can be found in foods like meat, cheese, and mushrooms.
+Are you familiar with the term "umami"?
+It's one of the five basic tastes, along with sweet, sour, salty, and bitter.
+Umami is often described as savory or meaty and can be found in foods like meat, cheese, and mushrooms.
 Roasting garlic adds a subtle umami flavor to dishes, making it a great complement to a variety of flavors.

 Ingredients for roasting garlic